-About six months ago, I was working at a small gun store in Texas.
-An older gentleman wearing faded jeans, a tucked in a navy blue polo shirt, gold-framed glasses, and a hat that read WWII Vet (with ribbons and marking I did not recognize) was rolled into the store by a woman (who I assume was his daughter).
-On this gentleman’s lap was a beat up and faded olive drab soft long gun case and another one, but for a pistol.
+A few years ago, I was working at a small gun store in Texas.
+An older gentleman wearing faded jeans, a tucked navy blue polo shirt, gold-framed glasses, and a hat that read WWII Vet (with ribbons and markings I did not recognize) was rolled into the store by a woman (who I assume was his daughter).
+On the gentleman’s lap was a beat-up and faded olive drab, soft, long gun case and another one, but for a pistol.
 Understand, this was nothing new because we would get numerous men and some women from the greatest generation looking to offload firearms to pay for medical bills.
 So, I did not give him a second glance.

-As the WWII Vet rolled up to the counter to sell two of his guns, a co-worker unzipped the long gun case and pulled out a near-pristine M1 Garand.
-Beautiful gun, perfect working order, and it even had a gold Marine Corps emblem rooted in the stock.
+As the WWII Vet rolled up to the counter to sell his two guns, a co-worker unzipped the long gun case and pulled out a near-pristine M1 Garand.
+It was a beautiful gun, in perfect working order, and it even had a gold Marine Corps emblem rooted in the stock.
 But I’ve shot the M1, so again, I didn’t give it a second thought.
-My co-worker proceeded to unzip the pistol case and that is when my eyes became the size of a 40mm.
-Out came a Walther P38 in near perfect condition, save a small crack in the back of the grip.
+My co-worker proceeded to unzip the pistol case, and that is when my eyes became the size of a 40mm.
+Out came a Walther P38 in near-perfect condition, save a small crack in the back of the grip.
 After ensuring the Walther was clear, my co-worker handed it to me and told me to look closer.
 There, on the side of the gun, I found myself staring into the eyes of hate.
 The Reichsadler or the Nazi Eagle was emblazoned on the side of the Walther.
 I knew at that moment I had to have it.

-Before anyone starts yelling and screaming how horrible of a person I am, the date stamped on the firearm is AC G 44.
-That means, this gun was manufactured in June of 1944 and most probably not used in the Holocaust portion of the war.
-With the Allied forces invading on June 6th, this pistol was most probably sent to the front to some officer to fight the Americans.
+Before anyone starts scolding me on how horrible of a person I am, the date stamped on the firearm is AC G 44.
+That means the gun was manufactured in June of 1944 and most probably not used in the Holocaust portion of the war.
+With the Allied forces invading on June 6th, this pistol was most likely sent to the front to some officer to fight the Americans.

 That said, here is why I felt a need to purchase it, despite it being a Nazi gun.
 My son asked me one day to take him shooting at the range.
 While there, we got to talking about the Second Amendment.
-I explained to him that the Second Amendment was written into our constitution to make sure that we as Americans have the ability to defend ourselves against a tyrannical government.
-My 10-year-old who is an avid reader and a bit of a history nut asked what that meant.
-I explained to him, a tyrannical government takes away all the freedoms that people might enjoy in the place they live in.
+I explained to him that the Second Amendment was written into our constitution to ensure that we, Americans, can defend ourselves against a tyrannical government.
+My 10-year-old, an avid reader and a bit of a history nut, asked what that meant.
+I explained to him that an authoritarian government takes away all the freedoms people might enjoy where they live.

 I went on to explain that Hitler was a tyrant who took away Jews’ guns and then proceeded to murder six million of us.
 “The Jews couldn’t fight back?” he asked.
 “Well, some did.
 But many did not have a chance and were killed.”

 And that is my exact point.
 The Jews and the Guns are still here.
 The thousand-year Reich is not!
-A gun in the hands of a good person can determine the difference in a situation.
+A gun in the hands of a good people can determine the difference in a situation.
 The difference between freedom and tyranny.
-The difference between life or death.
+The difference between life and death.

 Having a stamp of hatred on a firearm does not make the gun bad.
-Even without a swastika, the gun is still not bad.
-The gun being good or bad is determined by one thing.
-Is the holder good or bad!
+Even without a swastika, the firearm is still not evil.
+The weapon, being good or bad, is determined by one thing.
+Is the holder good or bad?
 Like Shane once said, “A gun is as good or as bad as the man using it.”
-If I knew for certain that my Walther did in fact murder Jews, I would sell it.
-But the fact remains that it remains uncertain.
+If I knew for sure that my Walther did, in fact, murder Jews, I would sell it.
+But the truth is that it remains uncertain.
 My Walther P.38 was used by a regime that ended up costing the lives of millions of my brethren as well as millions more.
-The fact that my gun has Nazi insignia is a stark reminder that a gun can be used for good or bad.
-Say what you will about a Jew owning a Nazi gun but at the end of the day, sometimes you need to pick up your enemies’ sword and use it against them.
+The fact that my gun has Nazi insignia is a stark reminder that a firearm can be used for good or bad.
+Say what you will about a Jew owning a Nazi gun, but at the end of the day, sometimes you need to pick up your enemies’ sword and use it against them.